 – Introduced 20.0 Gbps speeds

-You can see how confusing the names for the USB can be.
+You can see how confusing the names of the USBs can be.

 Key points to note here are as follows:

-- USB 3.2 Gen 2 has the same specifications as the USB 3.1 Gen 2 which is called SuperSpeed+.
+- USB 3.2 Gen 2 has the exact specifications as the USB 3.1 Gen 2, called SuperSpeed+.

-- The only new specifications USB 3.2 introduces are dual channels usable only over Type C ports.
+- The only new specification USB 3.2, introduces dual channels usable only over Type C ports.
 They double the transfer rate of the older specifications.
-It is thus named as USB 3.2 Gen 2×2 (indicating dual channel).
+It is thus named USB 3.2 Gen 2×2 (indicating dual channel).
 This specification is called SuperSpeed++ and can reach 20 Mbps.

-If you are confused on the first glance, its ok.
+If you are confused at first glance, it’s ok.
 Even the most adept PC builders often do.

-The only important USB versions you need to take note of are as follows as they brought a change in speed.
+The only important USB versions you need to note are the ones where they brought a speed change.

 - USB 2.0 = ~0.5 Gbps